Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_objective_functions.rst

 		return true;
 	}

-secondly some algorithms might profit from the ability of the function to find the closest feasible point to an infeasible point, this might not be possible for all types of constraints, so this is an optional feature::
+Secondly, some algorithms might profit from the ability of the function to find the closest feasible point to an infeasible point, this might not be possible for all types of constraints, so this is an optional feature::

 	void closestFeasible( SearchPointType & input ) const {